Szczecin Główny railway station: Modernisation

 In 2007 the station was partially renovated in connection with the end of the regatta The Tall Ships Races.
 The entrance hall of the station and the footbridge were modernised.

 On 20 December 2010, an agreement was signed for the reconstruction of the station and its surroundings.
 It was planned that by the end of 2014 the works would be completed.

 On 1 October 2014 PKP signed a contract for the reconstruction of the railway.
 As part of this investment, the station building, platforms 1 and 4 were rebuilt and a new footbridge was built.
 In the future it is planned for the second phase of the modernisation of the station.
 The main building of the station was completely closed for renovation, with a temporary station opened.
 On 29 April 2016 the modernised station was opened.

+On 14 November 14, 2017, Polish State Railways signed an agreement with the company Porr for the next stage of station reconstruction, which includes, among others, the reconstruction of platforms 2 and 3 as well as a footbridge.

+On 13 November 2018, PKP PLK signed an agreement with Railway Communication Works for the expansion of the passenger information system.

 Train services

 The station is served by the following service(s):